Other Heart Rhythm Disorders

 Some people with WPW also have atrial fibrillation.

 Diagnosis and treatment

-Your doctor can detect Wolfe-Parkinson-White Syndrome through a routine exam known as an electrocardiogram (EKG or ECG).
-This noninvasive diagnostic test will reveal any irregularities in your heart rhythm.
+Your health care professional can detect WPW Syndrome through an electrocardiogram (EKG or ECG).
+This noninvasive test can reveal irregularities in your heart rhythm.

-Ablation is the most common treatment for WPW.
+Ablation is the most common treatment for WPW Syndrome.
 It has a high success rate and a low risk of complications.